preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 .. image:: find-document-button-list.png

 The document title can be clicked to read a document.
-The uploader's name can also be clicked to display that user's User Profile Card, if it's used within your organization, or the user's Delve page if the Profile Card is not used.
+The uploader's name can also be clicked to display that user's user profile card, if it's used within your organization, or the user's delve page if the profile card is not used.

 How it is set up
 ------------------
 This implementation example is set up the following way:

-1. A Page Type called Shared Document is set up, with an iFrame block in the middle.
+1. A page type called Shared document is set up, with an iFrame block in the middle.

 .. image:: share-document-pagetype-1.png

-Under Settings, the property "Document Data" is added, and other properties that will be used in the Page Type.
+Under Settings, the property Document data is added, and other properties that will be used in the page type.

 .. image:: share-document-pagetype-2.png

-The iFrame block is pointing to the Document Data property.
+The iFrame block is pointing to the Document data property.

 .. image:: share-document-pagetype-3.png

-2. Under Communities for the Business Profile, a Layout and a Template is set up.
+2. Under Communities for the business profile, a layout and a template is set up.

-The Layout is called Shared Docucments.
+The layout is called Shared docucments.

 .. image:: share-document-layout-1.png